Axway/amplify-fusion-labs/apification/README.md

 In this set of labs, you will learn the following:

 * How to configure an HTTP/S Server Connection
-* How to use an HTTP/S Server Get component to define a GET API with query parameters
+* How to use an HTTP/S Server Get component to define a GET API endpoint with query parameters
 * How to to configure a PostgreSql Database Connection
 * How to use a PostgreSql Database Select component and plug to query a table with a where clause
 * How to loop over an array (of invoices)